As New Becomes Old

 Chapter 3: A Growth Regime Driven by Information and Communications Technology?

+3. A growth regime driven by information and communications technology?
 INTRODUCTION The organizational and microeconomic aspects reviewed so far have taken on increasing importance as people start to recognize the specificities of informa tional goods.
 Two leading economists have estimated, for example, that ‘the main effects of the “new economy” will be more microeconomic than macro economic, inasmuch as they will be inducing deep-seated changes in fields such as property rights, institutional arrangements and the rules orienting a market economy’ (DeLong and Summers, 2001).
 It remains the case that the initial response of macroeconomists to the recovery observed in US productivity during the country’s exceptionally long period of non-inflationary growth, was to reason that it had a direct effect on the growth regime.
 Their research and analytical efforts, therefore, concentrated at first on three main questions: What are the relationships between the hightech sectors and the rest of the economy?
 Can these sectors be the locomotive for an emerging growth regime?
 And should we consider that a new type of capital, one involving information and knowledge, has replaced traditional capital goods and is generating an original form of technological change?
 THE NEW AND THE OLD ECONOMIES: A CONJUNCTION OF TWO VIRTUOUS CIRCLES?
 Analyses have led to the view that ICT’s impact on a growth regime is the product of two relatively distinct mechanisms.
-The first virtuous circle has impacted on the returns to scale and the learning and network effects that are an inherent part of informational goods (Figure 3.1).
-The intensity of the mechanism at work here is unique...
+The first virtuous circle has impacted on the returns to scale and the learning and network effects that are an inherent part of informational goods (Figure 3.1)...

 You are not authenticated to view the full text of this chapter or article.